Statement of Philosophy

 3. If a student’s absence has been the result of an appointment which was not possible to schedule at another time, the student’s parent should provide a note to this effect upon the student’s arrival at school.
 In such cases, the student may be allowed to participate in the contest, match, or game with the authorization of the principal.

-4. Tardy Threshold Rule- Student must arrive at school by 8:20 a.m. in order to be considered on time.
+4. Tardy Threshold Rule- Student must arrive at school by 8:10 a.m. in order to be considered on time.
 Each month, student athletes will be allowed one (1) tardy.
 Their second (2nd) tardy that month will result in the student athlete being ineligible for that day.
 This includes all matches, contests, games, scrimmages and practices.
+If late unexcused after 10:29 a.m. (even if the first time): cannot participate (game or practice) that day.

 5. Any requests for variance on these stipulations must be directed to the principal before the activity.